vtex-apps/condition-layout/docs/README.md

 ## Configuration

+:warning: ***Condition Layout app v1 has been deprecated in favor of Condition Layout app v2**.
+Although support for the former version is still granted, we strongly recommend you to access the [Migration Guide](https://github.com/vtex-apps/condition-layout/tree/master/docs/MIGRATION-GUIDE.md) and update your store theme with the app's newest version in order to keep up with the components' evolution.
+If you’re still using the former version, you can find its documentation [here](https://github.com/vtex-apps/condition-layout/tree/master/docs/v1-DOC.md).*

 ### Step 1 - Adding the Condition Layout app to your theme's dependencies

 In your theme's `manifest.json`, add the Condition Layout app as a dependency: